LenaWil/git-explain/readme.md

 ## Intro

 Ok, first of all, apologies for the abstractness of the explanation.
 It’s a relatively complicated program, and it's best to know how it actually works, not just the magic commands that fix everything, because they don’t always work.
 And besides, the original target audience of this summary were computer science students with a 9 or higher for 2IP90, they should be able to do this.
 I also recommend _(and assume you use something like)_ [SourceTree](https://www.sourcetreeapp.com/) as a GUI to git, which normally only has a CLI.
 [GitKraken](https://www.gitkraken.com/) also works.
 There is a list of other GUI's [here](https://git-scm.com/downloads/guis/).
 A lot of editors like IDEA and Visual Studio Code, also have plugins or built-in support for git, however not always very extensive.
+(But still more extensive than the GitHub client, but less user friendly.)

+_If you use GitHub, it's also possible to use the GitHub app.
+However, be aware that it hides a lot of the functions the git originally has._

 I don't go that much in depth in the actual commands since I am assuming you use SourceTree, and it's possible to look it up.
 Also, this is the first time I actually try to explain git to someone else, and I have no idea how much experience you guys have.
 If this goes too quickly, there is a way longer tutorial listed below.
 I think I already spent too much time on this.
 But please ~~leave a like and subscribe~~ let me know how it goes.